vijaynkhotborgaon/UrlShortner/readme.md

 Steps for accessing Url Shortner application using command line and laravel server
 --------------------------------------------------------------------------------------

-Downlaod file from github. link : https://github.com/vijaynkhotborgaon/UrlShortner

 Used framework: Laravel

 version: 5.5

+Requirements:

+1. install XAMPP
+2. install "Composer" for dependany management. link : https://getcomposer.org

+Downlaod file from github. link : https://github.com/vijaynkhotborgaon/UrlShortner

 Once you downloaded file, unzip it.
 After unzipping you will get folder as "UrlShortner-master".
 Please rename it to "UrlShortner".